TonyThawachsorn/ProjectV2/README.md

 Days needed = 23 days | Assume that 4 working hours per day | 4 developers --> 1 hour per team member per day
 Velocity = Average Productivity = 80%
+When comparing to the first version of user stories from the M1, we have adapt the days required due to the decreasing of the working days of M2.

 | Factors | Data | How to calculate |
 | ------ | ------ | ------ |